Soyamprabha/e-Vive/README.md

 ### **Problem Statement**

- -The increasing levels of e-waste dumping without much reuse and recycling and use of new electronic products for minimal use. <br>
+ - The increasing levels of e-waste dumping without much reuse and recycling and use of new electronic products for minimal use. <br>

- -The use of new electronic products for minimal use leading to creation of more electronic products and more e-waste.
+ - The use of new electronic products for minimal use leading to creation of more electronic products and more e-waste.

 ### **Solutions**

- -Discussion Forum- a platform for users to discuss ways on how the e-waste from various companies and households can be used to make new innovations<br>
+ - Discussion Forum- a platform for users to discuss ways on how the e-waste from various companies and households can be used to make new innovations<br>

--We also intend to reduce the manufacture of new electronic items for testing and research processes and reusing e-waste for the same. <br>
+- We also intend to reduce the manufacture of new electronic items for testing and research processes and reusing e-waste for the same. <br>

--We plan on providing second-hand electronic items(often considered as e-waste by many) as reduced costs to encourage users to buy them instead of new items by creating an e-commerce platform.
+- We plan on providing second-hand electronic items(often considered as e-waste by many) as reduced costs to encourage users to buy them instead of new items by creating an e-commerce platform.

 ### **Instructions to run code**